ashishyadav512/MovieFinder/README.md

 *   **Accessibility Improvements**: Continuously enhance accessibility features to ensure the application is usable by everyone.
 *   **Testing Suite**: Implement comprehensive unit, integration, and end-to-end tests to ensure reliability and prevent regressions.

-## 📄 License

-This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).
 ```